 - With more than 32,000 faculty and staff, UM System was Missouri's 2nd largest employer in 2013.
 Last year, UM employees and retirees residing in the state paid $50.9 million in Missouri state taxes.

 - Our network of 10 research parks and incubators, and dozens of small business and technology development centers, provides infrastructure to grow new companies.

 - We are investing in moving faculty innovations to the marketplace.
-Last year, the university licensed 66 technologies, and five startup businesses were created based on UM innovations.
+Last year, the university licensed 66 technologies, and four startup businesses were created based on UM innovations.

 - University Extension helped create or retain more than 3,600 jobs through free business consulting in the last fiscal year.